Personal-Projects-Loic/npi/README.md

 ./npi.py -e "Phrase qui sera encodée puis tweetée"
 ```

-**Do not forget to create an X Developer account to get your credentials**
+**Do not forget to create an X Developer account to get your credentials and you need API V2**

 ## Encoder avec la commande "dc"